saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 ![](final-writeup_files/figure-gfm/category-rating-1.png)<!-- -->

-Although there is some variation in rating between app categories, the most telling aspect of this exploratory model is the outliers.
-It appears that some categories are more susceptible to outliers with low ratings.
-More over there are notable discrepancies between minimum boxplot rating among categories. \*\*NOTE THIS NEEDS TO BE FIXED this was copy pasted from the old one i think
+Based on the scatterplot above, there is likely a relationship between categories and app rating.
+It appears that the median rating for all apps in categories outside the top 6 is higher than that of apps in the top 6, indicating that there is a relatinoship between rating and `category_simp`.

 ![](final-writeup_files/figure-gfm/reviews-rating-1.png)<!-- -->